 What Frosting Goes Well With Pistachio Cake?

-I like pairing this sweet and nutty cake with smooth and tangy cream cheese frosting.
-But there’s no shortage of delicious options that would complement this cake!
+I like pairing this sweet and nutty cake with smooth and tangy cream cheese frosting (scaled up to cover the cake!).
+But thereโs no shortage of delicious options that would complement this cake!
 You could easily replace the cream cheese frosting with:

 - Vanilla Buttercream